Sony nabbed the over-ear crown with the excellent WH-1000XM3 headphones in 2018 and, now, the champ is back with the new WH-1000XM4 model.

 However, the XM4s bring everything you loved about the previous model and then some.
 The few tweaks that have been made don’t rock the boat but, rather, give it a new lick of paint.

-Nevertheless, the XM3s are so good that there could be some great deals to be had with the older model expected to be retired in the new future.
+Nevertheless, the XM3s are so good that there could be some great deals to be had.
+If you want one of the best ANC headphones on the market, the WH-1000XM4 are even better than we’d hoped them to be.